bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

 ``It looks like you are trying to access MongoDB over HTTP on the native driver port.``

-Step 19.2: Testing Externally
+Step 22.2: Testing Externally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check the MongoDB monitoring and backup agent on the MongoDB Cloud Manager portal to verify they are working fine.
+Check the MongoDB monitoring agent on the MongoDB Cloud Manager portal to verify they are working fine.

 If you are using the NGINX with HTTP support, accessing the URL